-DP915635 in the table to subsection S26-3(4).
-This amendment will effectively provide permission for the sale and use of food derived from corn line DP915635 as a GM food in accordance with the Code.
+Corn line DAS1131 is a GM food for Code purposes as it is developed from 'an organism which has been modified by gene technology'10.
+The approved draft variation will list corn line DAS1131 in the table to subsection S26-3(4).
+This amendment will effectively provide permission for the sale and use of food derived from corn line DAS1131 as a GM food in accordance with the Code.

-Food derived from corn line DP915635 may enter the Australian and New Zealand food supply as imported food products.
+Subject to and in accordance with the draft variation, food derived from corn line DAS1131 may enter the Australian and New Zealand food supplies as imported food products.
 These may include starch, grits, meal, flour, oil and sweetener products.

-Cultivation of corn line DP915635 or importation of GM seeds would require separate prior assessment and approval by the GTR in Australia and the EPA in New Zealand.
+Cultivation of corn line DAS1131 would require separate prior assessment and approval by the GTR in Australia and the EPA in New Zealand.